Esakia Duals of Regular Heyting Algebras: Regular Esakia Spaces

-We remark in passing that the second claim of the previous proposition can be easily generalized to the subclass of Esakia spaces $\fF$ which are dual to finitely generated Heyting algebras.
-Also, the former proof can be also generalised to Esakia spaces whose order reducts are \textit{image finite posets}, i.e. posets where $|x^\uparrow|<\omega$ for every $x\in \fF$.
+We remark in passing that the second claim of the previous proposition can be extended to some specific classes of infinite Esakia spaces.
+For example, it can be generalized to Esakia spaces dual to finitely generated Heyting algebras, or to Esakia spaces whose order reducts are \textit{image finite posets}, i.e. posets $\fE$ where $|x^\uparrow|<\omega$ for every $x\in \fE$.

-The following proposition follows immediately.
-Notice that by Esakia duality we treat elements of a finite poset as filters over the dual Heyting algebra and, similarly, we treat elements of a finite Heyting algebra as upsets of the dual Kripke frame.
+The next proposition follows immediately.
+Notice that by Esakia duality we treat elements of a finite poset as filters over the dual Heyting algebra and elements of a finite Heyting algebra as upsets of the dual poset.